People Just Do Nothing: Broadcast history

 before the BBC commissioned a pilot on 17 August 2012, which became the most shared iPlayer show for the month.
 A four-part series was eventually commissioned, which first aired on iPlayer in July 2014, then on terrestrial television the following month.
 A second series, of five episodes, aired in July 2015.

 In October 2015, the BBC announced it had commissioned a third and fourth series of People Just Do Nothing, both consisting of six 30-minute episodes.
 The BBC confirmed Series 3 & 4 would initially be available on the new online BBC Three and later screened on BBC Two.

 Episode one of series three premiered on BBC iPlayer on 17 August 2016.
 Episodes of series three were released weekly on iPlayer and then broadcast the following week on BBC Two.
 Series four began on iPlayer on 15 August 2017, and was also broadcast on BBC One on Saturday evenings.

+International release

 In Australia, the series premiered on 12 August 2015 on Channel [V].
 In the US, the show premiered on Viceland on 2 February 2017.
 The show was also added to Netflix US in May 2017.

-In March 2017 the cast appeared alongside musician Ed Sheeran in a spoof music video for the charity Comic Relief on BBC One.
+In Canada, the show premiered on CBC Gem on January 14, 2022.